icgc-argo/wfpm/README.md

 Before you start, please make sure you create a repository (with name at your choice, but in the demo let's use `awesome-wfpkgs1`) under a GitHub organization account (here we use `ICGC-TCGA-PanCancer`).
 This is because GitHub Container Registry (GHCR, ghcr.io) is not available for personal account.
-GHCR is currently in beta, you need to enable it under your organization profile by: select "Settings", then "Packages", finally select "Enable improved container support".
+GHCR is currently in beta, you need to enable it under your organization profile by: `Settings` => `Packages` => `Enable improved container support`.
 We will be using ghcr.io registry to keep the container images created and used by the demo tool package.

 You also need to create a Personal Access Token (PAT) in order to access GitHub Container Registry,